k4y31d/test/README.md

 - Case`16` use the low-leve connection
 - Case`17` drop&excute another payload
 - Case`18` sending data and drop another payload
+- Case `19` make a scheduled task and edit the `RunOnce` registry key and adds a new value there to ensure lunching up at the start up.
 - Case`22` another path in it dropped a `dll` `Plugins.dll`
 - Case`24` sending data
 - Case`25` another way to creat and drop file

-These options clears up that it has many paths to do one thing as a back-up or to do it with different arguments
+These options clears up that it has many paths to do one thing as a back-up or to do it with different arguments.

-## payload injection
+# payload injection

-### Get Payload
+## Get Payload

 The injection process takes place if the option is `13`.
 Like always in this sample and the stack pointer manipulation, it reallocates the arguments again before calling the function responsible for the injection.
 ![Injection](./PICs/case13.png)
 Inside the function `drop_inject`, it initialize a counter with `0` and enters an infinite loop.
 ![Pre 1](/PICs/pre_injection1.png)
 It connects to the server and reads file and pass it to the function responsible for injection if the reading process succeeded.
 If not close handles.
 ![Pre 2](/PICs/pre_injection2.png)
 If the malware could read the payload from the server and the `injection` function returns `1`(which is always returns `1`), the loop breaks successfuly.
 If the malware can't receive any response from the server which means also the injection process didn't go as planed, the malware sleeps for `10` seconds and go to lable `LABLE_66`
 ![Failed](/PICs/send_random.png)
 The function `send_data` sends some random data, but known for the mawlare author, which I assume is used to check if the server is up or has been got down.

-### Inject Payload
+## Inject Payload

 ![inj](/PICs/inj_1.png)
 ![inj](/PICs/inj_2.png)